U.S. Air Forces in Europe & Air Forces Africa

 If the Airman requires an RNLTD change in conjunction with the DEROS change, the requested RNLTD should be documented on the same MFR.
 An RNLTD change application in myPers is not required.

 Guidance is available in myPers in the COVID-19 FAQs

 Secretary Esper signed a memo May 26th (view here) transitioning to a conditions-based phased approach to personnel movement and travel restrictions.
 The memo cancels previous travel restrictions (April 20, 2020) and reissues guidance for DoD components that will remain in effect until further notice.

 A DoD article about this newest memo may be found here.

-As of 29 June 20, the following locations meet the conditions to lift travel restrictions, subject to the assessment of conditions at individual military installations within these areas.
+To view Travel Restrictions Installation Status Update, click here.
+These locations have met the conditions to lift travel restrictions, subject to the assessment of conditions at individual military installations within these areas.
 These criteria are: 1) removal of shelter-in-place orders or other travel restrictions 2) 14-day downward trajectory of flu-like and COVID-19-like symptoms; and 3) 14-day downward trajectory of new COVID-19 cases or positive tests.

 To learn more about each EU country’s public health measures, border status, and facility reopenings, visit https://reopen.europa.eu/en.

 Remember – stay informed, take precautions, and follow all host nation and local restrictions.
 Some nations still require quarantines, and even green countries have not eliminated the COVID-19 threat.

 More information on the update to the travel restrictions can be found here.